golemfactory/golem-architecture/arch-snapshot/arch.md

 * which of the logic useful to the user ends up in the SDK

 ## Technical view - deployment
+Golem, as described in the [layers section](#layers), stacks functionalities on top of each other.
+As a consequence, typically there are following processes
+involved:
+* Yagna – the process which implements the Core Network, i.e. the ability for nodes to find each other and trade
+* ExeUnits are distributed as plugins for Yagna that can be invoked by the Provider Agent.
+* Provider Agent – Software interacting with Yagna to publish Offers and execute tasks on behalf of Requestors via an appropriate ExeUnit.
+* Requestor Agent – Software interacting with Yagna to search for Offers and run tasks on Providers.
+This is typically implemented by Requestors using SDKs.

 The deployment is quite flexible – you can run a node that acts as a Provider, as a Requestor, both or neither – the last of which is useful for e.g. collecting Offers to produce statistics about the network.